ErlendMariusOmmundsen/Messaging-App/project/readme.md

 # Group gr1922 repository

-This is currently a messaging application.
-With the use of REST, it can send messages over the internet if you have a server to spare.
+This is currently a messaging application where registered users can send messages to each other if they are on the same computer.
+With the use of REST, it can send messages over the Internet if you have a server to spare.

 About the repository: The project is in /project.
 The project folder has different modules for all the different part of the code.
 The modules are:
 * project_core